Float Fishing In Ontario – When, Where And How

 - RAVEN FM FLOATS – size 4gm, 5gm, and 6.2gm

-- FLOAT CAPS this assortment pack is good for many types of floats
+- FLOAT CAPS This assortment pack is good for many types of floats

 I discuss my favorite floats, best sizes, and types on my page 5 Best Centerpin Floats For 2021 – See at www.troutandsteelhead.net